-The over/under, or total, for this game was set at 57.5 at DraftKings Sportsbook.
-The bettors who wagered on the Over needed at least 58 total points scored.
-Anything under 57.5 would be a winner for Under bettors.
-There is no possibility of a push since there is a half-point line.
+The over/under, or total, for this game was set at 47 at DraftKings Sportsbook.
+The bettors who wagered on the Over needed at least 48 total points scored.
+Anything under 47 would be a winner for Under bettors.
+If the total scored equaled 47 points, the bet would “push” and bets would be refunded.

-As it turned out, the final score of this game was 13-3 in favor of New England.
-With a total score of 16, Under bettors never had a sweat and collected an easy win.
+As it turned out, the final score of this game was 23-22 in favor of Green Bay.
+With a total score of 45, under bettors squeaked by with a win.

 Even though Totals and Over/Under may be used interchangeably for scoring, there’s another way to make Over/Under bets.
 An Over/Under bet can also be a proposition bet where there’s a wager made on a specific occurrence.
 A boxing match is a good example since scoring isn’t quite the same as the major sports:

 - Under (-110)

 Floyd Mayweather defeated Conor McGregor by technical knockout in the 10th round and over bettors won this wager.
 Had either fighter won the match earlier the under would have cashed since the result would have happened in the ninth round or sooner.

 Today there are Over/Under bets available for a number of sports beyond the major North American sports.
 Fights often have how many rounds will be complete while auto racing might have the number of laps finished by a driver.
 The possibilities for Over/Under wagers are prop bets are seemingly only limited by the imagination.
 Sportsbook operators continue to expand their betting menu with unique bets that include new Totals and Over/Under options.